-(3) Coming up on your right you'll see two of our on-campus housing options.
+Coming up on your right you'll see two of our on-campus housing options.
 If you face the buildings, East Fairchild, or the Communications Residential College (CRC), is on the right, and West Fairchild, or the International Studies Residential College (ISRC), is on the left.
-One of two main housing options, residential colleges are typically smaller and centered around a theme.